 Currency futures are usually utilized by global companies that seek protection against foreign exchange rate movements.

 On the other hand, spot fx involves underline currencies being physically traded following the settlement date.
 As it usually takes 2-days to transfer funds between bank accounts, delivery in spot fx usually takes 2-days after execution.

-Spot fx is most common in commodities market involving the actual exchange of the underlining currencies.
-For instance, when someone goes to a forex bureau to exchange currencies, they are participating in Forex Spot market.
+Spot fx is most common in the commodities market involving the actual exchange of the underlining currencies.
+For instance, when someone goes to a forex bureau to exchange currencies, they are participating in the Forex Spot market.
 The Spot FX market takes the largest share of foreign exchange, realizing about 1 trillion US dollars per day in transactions.

 It is essential to know which tax category and accounting rules your trade fall to file the correct tax returns to enable you to receive optimal tax advantage.
 Cash Futures and Spot Fx are subjected to different tax categories.

 Under section 1256, forex investors report capital gains on the IRS gains and losses Form 6781 to receive significant tax advantages over securities.
 The IRS Form 6781 allows investors to split their capital gains on Schedule D, with 60 percent taxed at the lower long-term capital gain rate.
 Forty percent is taxed on ordinary and short-term capital gains.